-Event Safeguarding Officers and Advisors are nominated to act on behalf of Spring Harvest to handle disclosures, allegations or suspicions of neglect or abuse, and onward referral to statutory authorities.
+Event Safeguarding Officers and Event Safeguarding Leads are nominated to act on behalf of Spring Harvest to handle disclosures, allegations or suspicions of neglect or abuse, and onward referral to statutory authorities.

-The Event Safeguarding Advisor will collate and clarify the precise details of the allegation or suspicion and take up preliminary advice from Thrityone:eight.
+The Event Safeguarding Lead will collate and clarify the precise details of the allegation or suspicion and may be asked by the Event Safeguarding Officer to take up preliminary advice from Thrityone:eight.

-In the event of a serious safeguarding incident or disclosure, the matter will be passed on to the Event Safeguarding Officer who will refer this information to statutory agencies who have a legal duty to investigate.
+In the event of a serious safeguarding incident or disclosure, the matter will be passed on to the Event Safeguarding Officer who will take any necessary action in referring cases to statutory agencies who have a legal duty to investigate.

-Spring Harvest will support the Event Safeguarding Officers and Advisors in their role and accept that any information they may have in their possession will be shared in a strictly limited way on a need-to-know basis.
+Spring Harvest will support the Event Safeguarding Officers and Event Safeguarding Leads in their role and accept that any information they may have in their possession will be shared in a strictly limited way on a need-to-know basis.

-In the absence of the Event Safeguarding Officer or Advisor, or if the suspicions in any way involve the Event Safeguarding Officer or Advisor, the report should be made to:
+In the absence of the Event Safeguarding Officer or Event Safeguarding Lead, or if the suspicions in any way involve the Event Safeguarding Officer, the report should be made to: